kabway/education/README.md

 # My New App
-## This is where I'll be building all educational apps
+## This is where I'll be building all my educational apps
 Here are some Contents